TonPlaygramBot/TonPlaygramWebApp/README.md

 - `TONCONNECT_MANIFEST_URL` – full URL for a custom `tonconnect-manifest.json`.
 Defaults to the manifest bundled with the build when unset.
 - `SKIP_WEBAPP_BUILD` – set to any value to skip the automatic webapp build that normally runs when `npm start` is executed.
 Useful if you built the assets manually.
 - `ALLOWED_ORIGINS` – list of origins allowed for CORS and socket.io when serving the API.
 Separate multiple origins with commas.
 - `ENABLE_PRESALE_WATCHER` – set to `false` to disable automatic crediting of presale purchases.
 When enabled (default), the backend polls the store address every minute and credits TPC as soon as the payment appears on-chain.
+Transfers from unknown wallets are queued until the owner registers.
 Manual hash claims are rarely needed unless the watcher is disabled or cannot reach the TON API.

 5. Copy `scripts/.env.example` to `scripts/.env` and set:
    - `MNEMONIC` – wallet seed phrase used to deploy the Jetton